 Tastewise 2026 Trend Forecast: The Future of Food and Beverage

 The food and beverage industry is entering 2026 in the middle of a cultural reset.
-Consumers are growing ever weary of processed foods and processed experiences.
+Today’s consumers are growing ever weary of processed foods and processed experiences.
 Expectations are ever-evolving towards authenticity, personalization, and heightened experiences.
 The food industry is starting to take notice, but adoption is often behind interest.
-That’s why we created the 2026 trend report – to cut through the data to provide the effective, actionable insights for real revenue-driving opportunities for food and beverage in 2026.
+That’s why we created the 2026 food trend predictions report – to cut through the data and provide effective, actionable insights for real revenue-driving opportunities for food and beverage in 2026.

 So, what will characterize 2026?
 From our research, four major shifts.